Oakland County Michigan Salvation Army assistance programs.

 Families in Oakland County who need help can contact the Salvation Army of Michigan for assistance and resources.
-The non-profit has information on, and administers, an extensive array of emergency and financial assistance programs.
+The non-profit has information on, and administers, an extensive array of emergency as well as as financial assistance programs, ranging from rent help to money for utility bills, free food, school supplies, and much more.
 Most of the aid is focused on senior citizens, families with children, and those who are most disadvantaged.
 Many Salvation Army programs and resources will also require applicants go through self-sufficiency or other longer term stability type programs.

-Consumers Energy offers the PeopleCare program through the Salvation Army.
+Consumers Energy offers the PeopleCare program through the Salvation Army Family Service centers in Oakland County.
 It may be able to assist Oakland County Michigan households who can’t qualify for other assistance (as maybe their income is too high) yet are struggling to pay the bills and make ends meet.

 Funding comes mostly from donations and contributions from Consumers Energy employees and customers.
 This helps the Salvation Army provide material and financial assistance to lower income families, and funds can help with providing assistance ranging from transportation, food to medical care.
 Credits on your Consumers Energy bill can also be offered to natural gas and electric customers.
 In total, across the state, thousands of families may receive some form of financial assistance every year.

 Share the Warmth is offered by Michigan Gas Utilities.
 A focus on this emergency utility and heating bill program is on low income or unemployed households with elderly, children, or disabled individuals and who can’t keep their power during the cold winter months in Michigan.
 The Salvation Army administers the program on behalf of MGU, and they decide eligibility from applicants on a case-by-case basis.
 Low income families who are most at risk may qualify.
 The program is funded by donations from the community, and contributions are always appreciated.
 All money will go to helping the needy.